 LGBTQ+ Friendly Surrogacy Destinations

 Not all surrogacy destinations welcome same-sex couples equally.
-Here are your best options:
+Legal frameworks, cultural attitudes, and practical support vary dramatically.
+Here are your best options in 2026:

 1. United States (Certain States)

 The USA offers the strongest legal protections for LGBTQ+ parents.
-California, Connecticut, Washington, Nevada, and Oregon all provide:
+California, Connecticut, Washington, Nevada, and Oregon all provide comprehensive parentage options:

 - Pre-birth orders naming both parents